If you have any questions regarding the Constitution, please contact the GBB Executive Board at email@example.com.

 Clause 2.
 The Vice Chair and the GBB will meet with the Executive Board of the club in question and present its findings to the GBB.

 Clause 3.
 The club in question will be allowed to present its case before the GBB.

 Clause 4.
 A majority (at least two thirds quorum) vote of the members of the GBB and club leaders at the semesterly Town Hall is needed for de-recognition of a club.

 Section 1 - Eligibility

-Executive Board and Coordinator positions are open to any continuing full-time undergraduate student in Barnard College, Columbia College, the School of Engineering and Applied Science, or General Studies.
+Executive Board and Coordinator positions are open to any continuing full-time undergraduate student in Barnard College, Columbia College, the School of Engineering and Applied Science, or the School of General Studies.